 24. Side Part with Side Fringe

-Similar to a combover, this side part and fringe combo is a professional take on the side swept bangs.
+Similar to a combover, this side part and fringe combo is a professional take on the side-swept bangs.
 Spice things up with a hard part and taper fade, or keep it traditional with a part and short sides.
 This haircut flatters all hair types, so you don’t have to try too hard to make it look great.
 Comb your hair over to one side and set it in place with light hold pomade or wax for extra texture.
 With this ageless and timeless hairstyle, jaws will drop when you walk by.

 25. Brushed Up Fringe

-Keep the mop off your face and add volume all at once with the brushed up fringe.
+Keep the mop off your face and add volume all at once with a brushed up fringe.
 Similar to a pompadour, this style relies on the height at the front of the head to attract the drama.
 Using gel or wax, you can spike your hair into place or brush it upwards using a pomade for a textured, lived-in approach.